hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modelling/1-users-table.md

 ---
-title: "Create table users"
+title: "Create users table"
-metaTitle: "Create table users | Hasura GraphQL Tutorial"
+metaTitle: "Create users table | Hasura GraphQL Tutorial"
-metaDescription: "Let's create table users with Hasura console by heading to Data tab and clicking on Create table"
+metaDescription: "Let's create users table with Hasura console by heading to Data tab and clicking on Create table"
 ---

-Let's get started by creating the table users.
+Let's get started by creating the `users` table.

 The `users` table will have the following columns: